 Sablés Nantais FAQ & Tips

-Sablés Nantais may look simple, but they’re full of little details.
-Here are answers to the most common questions to help you get perfectly crisp, buttery cookies every time.
+Sablés Nantais may look simple, but they’re full of small details that make all the difference.
+Here are answers to the most common questions to help you achieve perfectly crisp, buttery cookies every time.

 Why must the butter be cold?

-This is a sablé-style dough; you need chilled butter to create that crumbly, sandy texture.
-Soft butter will ruin the flakiness and cause the cookies to spread or lose shape.
+This is a sablé-style dough, so chilled butter is essential to create that delicate, sandy texture.
+Soft butter will compromise the crumb and cause the cookies to spread or lose their defined edges during baking.

 Can I make sablé dough by hand?

-Absolutely!
-We’ve shared sablé recipes using both a food processor and the hand-rubbed method.
+Yes, absolutely.
+We’ve shared sablé recipes using both a food processor and the traditional hand-rubbed method.

-There are two common techniques: the cut-in method (rubbing cold butter into dry ingredients until sandy, then adding egg) and the creaming method (creaming softened butter and sugar, then emulsifying with egg before adding flour).
+There are two common techniques: the cut-in method (rubbing cold butter into dry ingredients until sandy, then adding the egg) and the creaming method (creaming softened butter and sugar, then incorporating the egg before adding flour).
 For the hand-rubbed method, check our Jam-Filled Sablé Cookies.
 For the creaming method, see our Breton Shortbread Recipe Video.
-Both work well; use what suits you best!
+Both methods work beautifully—use whichever suits your style.

 How do I make the coffee egg wash?

-The coffee egg wash gives these cookies their beautiful golden color with a subtle coffee aroma.
-Different brands of instant coffee dissolve differently; adjust your water to get the smallest amount needed for a strong coffee flavor and nice color.
+The coffee egg wash gives these cookies their beautiful golden color and a subtle roasted aroma.
+Different brands of instant coffee dissolve differently, so use the minimum amount of water needed to achieve a concentrated flavor and rich color.

-Brush in two coats: chill the first layer for 20 minutes to dry, then brush the second and score lines.
-This makes the finish smooth and even; if you brush too thickly at once, it can crack or bake unevenly.
+Brush in two thin coats: chill the first layer for about 20 minutes to let it dry completely, then brush the second coat and score the surface.
+This creates a smooth, even finish.
+Applying too much egg wash at once may cause cracking or uneven baking.

 Any tips for the surface pattern?

-Use a fork to gently score a crosshatch or sunburst pattern — a classic look for Sablés Nantais.
-This helps the egg wash bake evenly and prevents bubbles.
+Use a fork to gently score a crosshatch or sunburst pattern—a classic look for Sablés Nantais.
+This not only enhances appearance but also helps the egg wash bake evenly and prevents surface bubbles.
+It can also help control slight surface expansion during baking.

 What’s the best thickness and cutter size?

-About 1/6 inch (4mm) thick is perfect: too thick and they won’t be as crisp, too thin and they may burn.
-A 2.75–3 inch (7–8 cm) cutter works well; keep at least 1/2 inch (1 cm) between cookies on the sheet.
+Roll the dough to about 1/6 inch (4 mm) thick for the best balance of crispness and structure.
+Too thick and the cookies won’t be as crisp; too thin and they may brown too quickly.
+A 2.75–3 inch (7–8 cm) round cutter works well.
+Leave at least 1/2 inch (1 cm) between cookies on the baking sheet.

 How should I store these cookies?

-Let them cool completely, then keep in an airtight container in a dry spot below 68°F (20°C).
-If your kitchen is warm, store in the fridge instead.
-If they get soft, you can re-crisp them in a low oven for a few minutes — just like freshly baked!
+Let the cookies cool completely, then store them in an airtight container in a cool, dry place below 68°F (20°C).
+If your kitchen runs warm, refrigerate instead.
+If they soften over time, refresh them in a low oven for a few minutes—they’ll taste freshly baked again.